jhyau/read-comp-data-pipeline/README.md

 ### Environment Variables

+NOTE: No need to do this step for this repo to search and scrape.
 Replace the value in **.env.example** with your value, and rename this file to **.env**:

 * `TARGET_URL`: An HTTP URL to scrape and display metadata from.